Meet our staff

 2002-05 Dr. George C. Cotzias Memorial Fellowship, American Parkinson Disease Association

 - Biglan, KM, Zhang, Y, Geschwind, M, Juhl, AR, Kang,GA, Killoran, A, Lu, W, McCusker, E, Mills, JA, Raymond, LA, Testa, C, Wojcieszek,J, Paulsen, JS, on behalf of the PREDICT-HD Investigators of the Huntington Study Group.
-(2011) Refining the diagnosis of Huntington disease: The PREDICT-HD study (in submission).
+(2013) Refining the diagnosis of Huntington disease: The PREDICT-HD study.
+Front Aging Neurosci.
+2013;5:12.

 - Ross OA, Conneely KN, Wang T, Vilarino-Guell C, Soto-Ortolaza AI, Rajput A, Wszolek ZK, Uitti RJ, Louis ED, Clark LN, Farrer MJ, Testa CM (2011) Genetic variants of a-synuclein do not associate with essential tremor.
-In press (accepted), Movement Disorders.
+Movement Disorders 26(14):2552-6.